March 3, 2026

 • Ease of managing everyone’s phone plan: If this is your top concern, consider a family plan so you have a single account — and a single billing date to manage.

-• Cost: You might want to choose a separate plan for your child or teen, versus stepping up to a family plan.
-Or consider prepaid plans as a cheaper alternative to feature-heavy postpaid plans.
+• Cost: You might want to choose a separate plan for your child or teen, versus stepping up to a family plan, especially if you're looking to lower your cell phone bill.
+Or consider prepaid phone plans as a cheaper alternative to feature-heavy postpaid plans.
+MVNO phone plans typically are cheaper than those from the Big 3 carriers.

 • Parental controls: Postpaid plans are far likelier to offer an integrated suite of location tracking, usage limits, safety features and more.
 But they also tend to be more expensive than prepaid.

-• Age-appropriate access: If you just want communication with a younger child while limiting the ability to go online, consider a talk & text only plan or a cheap phone plan with very limited data.
+• Age-appropriate access: If you just want communication with a younger child while limiting the ability to go online, consider a talk & text only plan, a cheap phone plan with very limited data, or even a free calling and texting app.

 These factors interact, of course — you might want parental controls but have a cost ceiling too.
 Still, deciding the most important element helps you narrow your options.